Growing Vegetables at Home

-Rock melons and watermelons grown on a long spreading vine.
+Rockmelons and watermelons grow on long-spreading vines.
 Each plant will need about a square metre of space.
 They like a good rich organic soil, but do not give them a nitrogen rich fertiliser or they will be all leaf.
 Whilst they are growing and setting fruit they will need plenty of water but ramp it back as they start to ripen.
 You can tell when they are ripe when they give a hollow sound when you tap them.
 Also the stalk where they attach to the vine will start to whither.
 Plant in spring and you will have a delicious, juicy piece of melon for that hot summers day.

-Onions come in a lot of varieties, browns, reds, whites as well as the spring onion and schallots.
-The three coloured varieties should be planted in autumn, but you can try growing schallots and spring onions in warmer times.
+Onions come in a lot of varieties, browns, reds, whites as well as the spring onion and shallots.
+The three coloured varieties should be planted in autumn, but you can try growing shallots and spring onions in warmer times.
 They take up to 5 months to grow, so are quite slow but can give off a high yield.
 Try companion planting with carrots.

-Potatoes like a slightly acid, deep, organically rich soil.
-The plant does best in the subtropics over the cooler moths as the soil can be too warm for them over summer.
+Potatoes like a slightly acidic, deep, organically rich soil.
+The plant does best in the subtropics over the cooler months as the soil can be too warm for them over summer.
 They will not grow well in heavy clay soils.
 Plant potatoes (tubers) with ‘eyes’ (a couple on each tuber is good).
 Plant tubers approx. 10cm deep and 30cm apart.
-For a bumper crop keep heaping loose soil or mulch around the plant as it grows, enabling more of the potatoes to grow in the mounded soil, giving support and protecting the new potatoes from light.
-Old tyres are sometimes used as you just put another one over the top as the plant grows.
-Mulch will also help to keep them cool.
+For a bumper crop, keep heaping loose soil or mulch around the plant as it grows, enabling more of the potatoes to grow in the mounded soil, giving support and protecting the new potatoes from light.
+Mulch to keep them cool.
 Regular watering will produce an even potato.
-When the majority of the leaves have withered the potatoes are ready to be dug up.
-Usually after about 3 months.
+Usually, after about three months, the majority of the leaves will have withered and the potatoes are ready to be dug up.

 Spinach struggles to grow in our climate, therefore silverbeet is a much better option.
 A fast growing, big leafed vegetable it can be eaten raw or wilted down and eaten like spinach.
 Great as a silverbeet and ricotta pie!
 Because of its rapid growth and big green leaves it is a heavy feeder and should be planted into a good nitrogen rich soil.
 Can be planted most of the year but will struggle in our hot humid summers.